michaelmarty/UniDec/readme.md

 The `gui` extra installs wxPython, which is required by `gunidec` and `unidecim`.
 For command-line and Python API use without the GUI, install `UniDec` without the extra.
+Windows ARM64 wheel installation is tested with Python 3.14.
 The portable Windows download already includes wxPython.

 To install from a source checkout instead: